raiden6/notes/dev/react/stompjs.md

 }
 ```

-3. Trigger the the sendNotification() method via a scheduled task
+3. Trigger the sendNotification() method via a scheduled task
 ```
 @SpringBootApplication
 @EnableScheduling